B2B Lead Generation for Tech Companies (18 Strategies 2026)

 • As part of our introduction, we’re offering a free trial, giving you unlimited access to [PRODUCT].
 Would you like to start a trial on our platform this week?

-Have a look at our recent metrics for a company called Testable, we helped them generate high quality leads through LinkedIn outreach.
+Take a look at our recent metrics for a company called Testable, which we helped generate high-quality leads through LinkedIn outreach.

 Testable is a form of tech that helps you create a wide range of behavioral experiments and surveys in the simplest and fastest way.